martinadh/ExpliCa/README.md

 ### Repo description

 This repository provides insights into model behavior and evaluation methodologies, offering valuable benchmarks for future research:
-* The folder code contains python scripts and notebook used to query the models and analyze the answers
+* The folder code contains Python scripts and notebooks used to query the models and analyze the answers
 * The folder data/res/ contains the models' answers to each task.
 * The folder imgs contains some plots describing the analysis computed over ExpliCa by evaluating the LLMs.

 ## The dataset
 ExpliCa contains 600 sentence pairs, each presented in both possible orders.
-Each sentence pair has been joined in a single sentence through connectives that explicitly indicate causal or temporal relations, as well as the direction of those relations, i.e., iconic (i.e., when the cause/antecedent event in sentence A linguistically appears  before  the effect/the subsequent event in sentence B) and and anti-iconic (effect-cause; subsequent-antecedent):
+Each sentence pair has been joined in a single sentence through connectives that explicitly indicate causal or temporal relations, as well as the direction of those relations, i.e., iconic (i.e., when the cause/antecedent event in sentence A linguistically appears  before  the effect/the subsequent event in sentence B) and anti-iconic (effect-cause; subsequent-antecedent):
 * A causes B > “so”
 * B causes A > “because”
 * A precede B > “then”